-They not only have to find suitable alternatives, adapt their process to them and migrate their data sometimes laboriously – if at all possible.
+Not only do they have to find suitable alternatives, adapt their process to them and migrate their data, sometimes at great expense – if at all possible.
 They also have limited time.

-In the worst case, the SaaS servers are switched off overnight or an important function for you is simply removed – you can then do nothing more.
+In the worst case scenario, the SaaS servers are shut down overnight or a function that is important to you is simply removed – you can then do nothing.

 Too Big to Fail?
 There is no such thing in IT!

 MySpace incessantly deletes 50 million songs and destroys an important cultural history.

 Facebook removed over 1,000 ad options because they were underutilized – some highly optimized ad campaigns immediately became worthless.